OUR 4 PILLARS

 Global Games is more than a rugby event it’s a celebration of the rich culture and spirited legacy of what it means to be a Kiwi.

-others, and enjoy the game in its truest form.
-This festival is designed to promote not just the game, but also mutual respect, personal integrity, and lifelong friendships among participants from all backgrounds.
+At Global Games, we provide a platform where young players can showcase their skills, learn from others, and enjoy sport in its purest form.
+More than just events, the Global Games festivals are about fostering mutual respect, personal integrity, and lifelong friendships among participants from all backgrounds.

 SAFETY MEASURES